logazn/FriendsWithPaws/README.md

 # FriendsWithPaws
 Made a windows 8.1 store app with c# and xaml.
 App shows dog breeds sorted by small,medium and large breeds.
+Has search and share function for searching breed names and sharing all your favourite breeds.